How Tendering in Construction Changes in a World of AI

 explicit assumptions and interface responsibilities

-track deltas across addenda and draft contracts
+track what changed across addenda and draft contracts

 respond faster with defensible positions

-your reusable work package definitions, checklists, and registers
+your reusable work packages, checklists, and registers

 your delivery playbooks for common project challenges

-higher demand for evidence, results, and relevance
+higher demands for evidence and relevance

 more scrutiny of assumptions and interfaces